saidattsamonkar/DBT-CRASH-STATS/README.md

 ```

 ## Step 4 - Set up Snowpipe
-First we need to set up Snow Pipe to run COPY INTO command to load files to our Snowflake internal tables and delete the file from our external table
+We set up Snow Pipe to run COPY INTO command to load files to our Snowflake internal tables and delete the file from our external table using:
 ```
 CREATE PIPE my_pipe
 AUTO_INGEST = TRUE